rscheffers82/100Days-of-Code/log.md

 **Today's Progress:** Added further styles to several pages (home, blog and podcast) in order to make them mobile ready.
 The main work went into redoing the podcast category page; structure and layout.
 On the surface nothing much changed, but underneath the hood a lot did. e.g. I created a new podcast content page to have more control over what content is display and only change things for this category of posts.
 This also fixed a few layout bugs.

-**Thoughts:** It was a rewarding coding session where a combo of WordPress PHP development blended in with some CSS styling.
+**Thoughts:** It was a rewarding coding session wherein WordPress PHP development blended in with some CSS styling.

 **Link(s) to work:** [WordPress development repo](https://github.com/rscheffers82/wordpress-custom-design)
 _____________________________________________________________________